-WHAT TO EXPECT WHEN YOU ARRIVE:
+WHAT TO EXPECT WHEN YOU ARRIVE

-All patients must register at the Outpatient Registration desk one hour prior to the procedure and will need a driver after the procedure.
+All patients must register in the Surgical Pavilion one hour prior to the procedure and will need a driver after the procedure.
 Blood work is required before procedures.
-This will be done prior to the procedure when your IV (intravenous line) is placed.
+This will be done prior to the procedure.
 The Interventional Team will explain the procedure in detail and answer any questions you may have regarding the procedure.
+You may have an "Intravenous Catheter" (IV) placed after you arrive.
 You may be receiving medicines in your IV to relax you and diminish any discomfort, in addition to a local anesthetic.

-HOW TO PREPARE FOR YOUR PROCEDURE:
+HOW TO PREPARE FOR YOUR PROCEDURE

 All patients are to have NOTHING to eat after midnight the night before the procedure.
 You must have a referring physicians order.
-If you are allergic to any medications, foods, or skin preparations soaps/agents, please inform the IR staff or your nurse.
-However, if you are allergic to "iodinated intravenous contrast" or "IV Dye" you will need to discuss this with your referring physician before he/she orders the procedure or test.
+If you are allergic to any medications, foods or skin preparations soaps/agents, please inform the IR staff or your nurse.
+However, if you are allergic to "iodinated intravenous contrast" or IV Dye you may need to discuss this with your referring physician before he/she orders the procedure or test.
 If you are on BLOOD PRESSURE medicine you may take it with a sip of water.
-Please bring a list of your medications with you, including inhalers if you use them.
+Bring a list of your medications with you, including inhalers if you use them.

 If you are diabetic and take oral diabetic medicine and/or insulin, DO NOT take the morning of your procedure.
 The procedure you are scheduled for requires you to be NPO (having nothing to eat or drink) after midnight.
 Typically you will be able to eat 2-3 hours after the procedure when the sedation has worn off.
-If you have any further questions regarding this you can call the Interventional Radiology Department at 501-450-2342.
+If you have any further questions regarding this you can call the Interventional Radiology Department at 770-538-7448.